Download our latest operating and financial results.Download pdf (264.56 KB)

 Following a successful vertical test well program in 2008 and 2009, Questerre and its partner, Repsol Oil & Gas Canada Inc. (formerly Talisman Energy Inc.), began a pilot horizontal well program to assess commerciality of the Utica shale in 2010.
-In the fall of 2010, the pilot program was suspended while the provincial government initiated the Strategic Environmental Assessment (“SEA”).
-In the summer of 2014, the government extended the tenure of exploration permits held to beyond 2021.
+In the fall of 2010, the pilot program was suspended while the provincial government initiated an environmental assessment of shale gas development in the province.

-On December 12 2016 the National Assembly in Quebec passed as law Bill 106, An Act to implement the 2030 Energy Policy and amend various legislative provisions.
-These amendments include the enactment of the Petroleum Resources Act that will govern the development of petroleum resources in Quebec.
+Following almost six years of extensive studies and public consultation, in December 2016, the Government of Quebec passed Bill 106, An Act to implement the 2030 Energy Policy and amend various legislative provisions.
+These amendments include the enactment of the Petroleum Resources Act to govern the future development of petroleum resources in Quebec.